 Top 9 Contentful CMS best practices for developers

-1. Utilize Contentful’s CDN for fast content delivery
+1. Leverage Contentful's CDN for content delivery

 2. Use GraphQL for efficient data retrieval